The Corner Stool

 Accomplishments

 Foreman emerged on the world stage at the 1968 Olympic Games in Mexico City.
-With just less than two years of amateur experience, the 19-year old Foreman opened with a points win before scoring three consecutive stoppages, the last over the Soviet Union’s Jonas Cepulis, to win gold.
+With less than two years of amateur experience, the 19-year-old opened with a decision win before scoring three consecutive stoppages—the last over the Soviet Union’s Jonas Čepulis—to win gold.

-Eight months later, Foreman turned professional under the brightest lights, featured on the Madison Square Garden undercard of the first Joe Frazier-Jerry Quarry fight.
-When ABC replayed the closed circuit fights, Foreman was welcomed back into America’s homes, enjoying the spoils of an Olympic boost.
+Eight months later, Foreman turned professional under the brightest lights, featured on the Madison Square Garden undercard of the first Joe Frazier–Jerry Quarry fight.
+When ABC replayed the closed-circuit broadcast, Foreman was welcomed into America’s homes, enjoying the spoils of an Olympic boost.

-Less than two years after a clash of undefeated titans for the heavyweight title, the division had another.
-It took less than two rounds for Joe Frazier to see his record moved to 29-1, shorn of the heavyweight title via a six knockdown nightmare.
+Less than two years after the first clash of undefeated titans for the heavyweight championship, the division had its second.
+It took less than two rounds for Joe Frazier to see his record moved to 29-1, shorn of the heavyweight title via a six-knockdown nightmare.

-Foreman would defend the title twice before heading to Zaire for one of history’s most famed contests.
-Foreman was outfoxed and stopped in eight rounds by Muhammad Ali.
-He would not compete for the heavyweight title again for just shy of seventeen years.
+Foreman defended the title twice before heading to Zaire for one of history’s most famous contests.
+There, he was outfoxed and stopped in eight rounds by Muhammad Ali.
+He would not compete for the heavyweight championship again for just shy of seventeen years.

-Foreman went 5-1 after the Ali loss, including a win in an epic brawl with Ron Lyle, before seemingly retiring from the sport after a loss to tricky contender Jimmy Young on March 18, 1977.
-His mark stood at 45-2.
-If that had been the end of his fistic accomplishments, it would have been a commendable career.
+Foreman went 5–1 after the Ali loss, including a win in an epic brawl with Ron Lyle, before seemingly retiring following a loss to tricky contender Jimmy Young.
+His mark stood at 45–2 and, had that been the end of his fistic accomplishments, it would have been a commendable career.

 It was not the end.

-Foreman returned almost ten years to the day after the Young loss, on March 9, 1987, beginning what would be a second career from near scratch.
-Following that first fight back, a fourth round stoppage of Steve Zouski, Foreman largely followed the course of his first voyage.
-He was built deliberately, sprinkling gradual tests like former light heavyweight and cruiserweight champion Dwight Muhammad Qawi, future heavyweight title challenger Bert Cooper, and former title challenger Gerry Cooney along the way.
+Foreman returned almost ten years to the day after the Young loss, beginning what would be a second career from near scratch.
+As before, he built deliberately, sprinkling gradual tests like former light heavyweight and cruiserweight champion Dwight Muhammad Qawi, future heavyweight title challenger Bert Cooper, and former title challenger Gerry Cooney.

-Career number two saw him run off 24 consecutive wins, with 23 stoppages, to earn a crack at undisputed heavyweight champion Evander Holyfield.
-The 42-year old Foreman lost an outstanding clash but legitimized his comeback to the world.
-Foreman would win three more fights before facing Tommy Morrison for the vacant, and then-lightly regarded, WBO belt, losing a lopsided decision.
+Career two saw him run off 24 consecutive wins—23 by stoppage—to earn a crack at undisputed heavyweight champion Evander Holyfield.
+Foreman lost an outstanding clash while legitimizing his comeback.
+He would win three more fights before facing Tommy Morrison for the vacant—and then lightly regarded—WBO belt, losing a lopsided decision.

-Following Morrison, Foreman’s record stood at 72-4 and, if that had been the end, his place in the Hall of Fame was secure.
+Following Morrison, Foreman’s record stood at 72-4 and, had that been the end, his Hall of Fame place was secure.

 It was not the end.

-Seventeen months after the Morrison defeat, Foreman entered the ring to face lineal heavyweight champion Michael Moorer.
-Foreman was 45.
-It was almost certainly his last chance to regain the crown he’d lost twenty years before.
-After nine rounds, he trailed on the judges cards 86-85 and 88-83 twice.
+Seventeen months after the Morrison defeat, Foreman entered the ring to face lineal heavyweight champion Michael Moorer at age 45.
+It was almost certainly his last chance to regain the crown he’d lost twenty years earlier.
+After nine rounds, he trailed on the judges’ cards, 86–85 and 88–83 twice.

 In round ten, it happened.

-Foreman regained the heavyweight championship of the world, also capturing the WBA and IBF belts, scoring the last knockout victory of his prodigious, concussive career.
+Foreman regained the true heavyweight championship of the world for the second time, also capturing the WBA and IBF belts, scoring the final knockout victory of his prodigious, concussive career.

 The WBA belt would be vacated before Foreman’s first defense and the IBF after a single, controversial decision win over Axel Schulz.
-In total, Foreman would successfully defend history’s crown three times in his second reign before losing a controversial 1997 decision to Shannon Briggs in Foreman’s final bout.
+In total, Foreman successfully defended history’s crown three times in his second reign before losing a controversial 1997 decision to Shannon Briggs in his final bout.

 Among outside the ring honors, Foreman was named as or in the following: